 Representations made by the Town Council to include the former Ski and Activity Centre in the masterplan for the nearby urban village - as part of the emerging Core Strategy (Preferred Options) have been successful, and further feasibility work is planned.
 The Town Council will be involved in the planned further feasibility work on the ski slope site.

-Last December, the Town Council agreed that the fixing of the 2013/14 precept be deferred.
-The reason for taking this approach was to provide a breathing space, which would enable any additional requests for funding assistance towards services under threat that may be made in the meantime by the County and the District Councils to be put before Members, and to consider the impact of the changes recently introduced by the Government in the payment of Council Tax benefits.
+Last December, the Town Council agreed that the fixing of the 2015/16 precept be deferred.
+The reason for taking this approach was to provide a breathing space, which would enable any additional requests for funding assistance towards services under threat that may be made in the meantime by the County and the District Councils to be put before Members, and to consider the ongoing impact of the changes introduced two years ago by the Government in the payment of Council Tax benefits.

 Reductions in the level of public expenditure in all tiers of local government have put pressure on the delivery of services and we need to make sure that we identify the reasons for these reductions and have the opportunity to consider how these may potentially affect the people of Yeovil and how we may help to alleviate the impact on services that we feel need to be protected.

-With this in mind, we have established the New Initiatives budget to enable the Town Council to respond positively to supported requests and opportunities which for example, in the coming year, may involve the Town Council - in partnership with other local authorities - helping to deliver youth services in the Yeovil area following the County Council’s decision to withdraw funding in the near future.
+With this in mind, we have established the New Initiatives budget to enable the Town Council to respond positively to supported requests and opportunities to help protect threatened services currently delivered in Yeovil Town.

-The Policy, Resources and Finance Committee has recommended that the 2013/14 draft revenue estimates for the various Service Committees of the Council be adopted, it being noted that this would result in a 3.4% increase (equivalent to £3.08 per year or less than 6p per week per Band D property) in the Town Council’s share of the household precept, of which 1.9% is as a direct result of the Government’s changes to the future payment of Council Tax benefits.
+The Policy, Resources and Finance Committee has recommended that the revised 2015/16 draft revenue estimates for the various Service Committees of the Council be adopted, it being noted that this would result in no increase in the Town Council’s share of the household precept, which will remain at £95.57 for a Band D property – equivalent to £1.84 per week.

 Cllr Tony Lock